-We do not have any operations, including long-lived assets, in Ukraine or Russia.
+We do not have any operations, or long-lived assets, in Ukraine or Russia.
 We are actively monitoring the situation in Ukraine and assessing its impact on our business, but as of the issuance date of these condensed consolidated financial statements, the current conflict between Russia and Ukraine has not had a material impact on the Company's revenue, results of operations or financial position.
+The Company notes Ukraine is a major engineering hub and the Company may from time to time utilize technology resources from Ukraine on a contracted basis.
+The conflict may create a global challenge in outsourcing or hiring engineering talent.
 However, we have no way to predict the progress or outcome of the conflict or its impacts in Ukraine, Russia or Belarus as the conflict, and any resulting government reactions, are rapidly developing and beyond our control.
 The extent and duration of the military action, sanctions and resulting market disruptions could be significant and could potentially have a substantial impact on the global economy and our business for an unknown period of time.